codebeltnet/unitify/.nuget/Codebelt.Unitify/README.md

 An open-source project (MIT license) that offers types that simplify unit management with comprehensive metric and binary support for prefixes, multiples, and submultiples.

+Your versatile "units of measure" companion for modern development with `.NET 9` and `.NET 10`.

 It is, by heart, free, flexible and built to extend and boost your agile codebelt.

 ## **Codebelt.Unitify** for .NET